-CBSE NEET Admit Card 2018 released on cbseneet.nic.in; check how to download
+NEET Admit Card 2018 released on cbseneet.nic.in by CBSE; how to download

-NEET Admit Cards 2018: Central Board of Secondary Education (CBSE) has released the admit cards for NEET 2018 (National Eligibility cum Entrance Test) on the official website cbseneet.nic.in.
+NEET Admit Cards 2018: The Central Board of Secondary Education (CBSE) released the admit cards for NEET 2018 (National Eligibility cum Entrance Test) on the official website cbseneet.nic.in.
 The candidates who have applied for the exam which will be conducted this year can download the call letter from the official website now.
 To download the NEET admit cards, the candidates are required to follow the instructions.
+The admit cards will not be sent by post to the candidates, according to the notification on the website.
+When a candidate downloads the admit card, a copy of the same in pdf format will also be emailed to the candidate on the registered email id.

+The candidate must carry their admit card on the day of examination along with the passport size photograph to show it for admission in the Examination Hall.
+Candidates must note that those who do not possess the valid Admit Card will not be allowed to enter the Examination Hall.

 This exam is conducted for the students aspiring to become doctors and get admission to MBBS/BDS Courses in Medical/Dental Colleges across the country which runs with the approval of Medical Council of India/Dental Council of India.
 This year the exam is scheduled to take place on May 6.

-CBSE NEET Admit Cards 2018: How to download
+NEET Admit Cards 2018: How to download

 Step 1: Log on to the official website – cbseneet.nic.in